- Besides the images, this is a story, and you should read it, not just scroll it down.Thanks.

 - Other black and white experiment "noir" experiments we did to find some new directions.

-- I've made this other experiment using one of the photoS I did for another project of mine,WAY OF THE WARRIOR, that you can see here.Not a screenprinting vector concept like the previous, but for digital printing instead.
+- I've made this other experiment using one of the photos I did at asamurai armorsexhibition here in a museum in Florence.Not a screenprinting vector concept like the previous, but for digital printing instead.

 - Alessandro did also this side series with our camo pattern printed on a pocket patch on the tees.And an extra label to put on the left arm on the edge of the sleeve.Sold out, less is more.